 The articles I found gave the same advice you might give anyone grieving: don’t avoid the pain, remember you aren’t alone, remember all your great memories . . . blah blah blah.
 I mean, it isn’t that those things aren’t true; they are.
 It’s just that, let’s be honest, in the midst of your despair and confusion related to a very specific grief experience, hearing the same old broad, vague advice, again and again, is just frustrating.
 And finding a post called “How to Get Over Losing a Best Friend That Passed Away”?
 Well, that just shouldn’t even be allowed because, really?
 How to get over it?
 Oh, okay.
 Sure.
 Are there 7 easy steps?

 Anyway, all of this is just to say that this post is not going to be about all the general ways to deal with grief.
 We have a zillion other posts on coping with grief in a zillion different ways.
 All types of loss have their unique challenges and this post is going to be about what makes dealing with the loss of a friend uniquely difficult.
 Ready?

 Aristotle described deep friendship saying, “What is a friend?
 A single soul in two bodies”.
-Plato reflected deeply and extensively on the nature of friendship and love and then thousands of years later psychologists helped us understand why friendship was worth these philosophers’ time.
+Plato reflected deeply and extensively on the nature of friendship and love.
+Thousands of years later, psychologists are helping us understand why friendship is so important.